 - 1. PLEASE REMOVE ALL EYE MAKE-UP.
-You may resume wearing make-up after 1 week. - 2.
-PLEASE WEAR WARM CLOTHING FOR YOUR PROCEDURE. the laser suite is humidity controlled, and tends to be cool. - DO NOT WEAR CLOTHING THAT FITS TIGHTLY AROUND YOUR NECK on surgery day or the first few days after surgery, as you will want something easy to pull off that won't rub against your eyes. - 4.
-PLEASE DON'T WEAR ANY PERFUME OR COLOGNE on surgery day as it may affect the laser. - 5.
-BRING YOUR PRESCRIPTIONS WITH YOU ON SURGERY DAY Do not use the Moxifloxacin or Prednisolone until after your procedure, but we may need it during surgery.
-Do not take the Valium until we give it to you at the office. - 6.
-BE PREPARED TO HAVE SOMEONE PICK YOU UP after surgery.
-You will be in our office a total of 45 minutes to 1 hour on surgery day.
-For their convenience, we will collect their phone number and contact them 15 minutes prior to pick up time. - 7.
-DO NOT WEAR SOFT CONTACTS FOR 5 DAYS, toric lenses for 2 weeks or hard contacts for 8 weeks before surgery.
+You may resume wearing make-up after 1 week. - PLEASE WEAR WARM CLOTHING FOR YOUR PROCEDURE.
+Because the laser suite is humidity controlled, the room tends to be cool. - 3.
+DO NOT WEAR CLOTHING THAT FITS TIGHTLY AROUND YOUR NECK on surgery day or the first few days after surgery, as you will want something easy to pull off that won't rub against your eyes. - 4.
+PLEASE DON'T WEAR ANY PERFUME OR COLOGNE. - 5.
+MAKE SURE THAT YOU BRING YOUR PRESCRIPTIONS WITH YOU.
+We will call in an antibiotic (Moxifloxacin) and an anti-inflammatory (Lotemax) to your pharmacy as well as a small dose of valium.
+Please pick up your prescriptions and bring them with you to your surgical appointment.
+Do not use the medicated eyedrops or valium until instructed in the office. - 6.
+BE PREPARED TO HAVE SOMEONE PICK YOU UP and drive you home after surgery.
+You will be in our office a total of 1 hour on surgery day. - 7.
+DO NOT WEAR YOUR SOFT CONTACTS FOR 5 DAYS, toric lenses for 2 weeks or hard contacts for 4 weeks before surgery.